legendu-net/blog/misc/content/2016-12-04-jupyter-hosts.markdown

 It is not meant to readers
 but rather for convenient reference of the author and future improvement.
 **

+## GitPod

+You can actually start a service in your Gitpod workspace.

 ## [RMOTR Notebooks | notebooks.ai](https://notebooks.ai/)